svenvc/docs/zinc/zinc-websockets-paper.md

 Don't forget to inspect the above code so that you have a reference to the server to close it, as this will not be the default server.

-Although using a block as handler is convenient, for non-trivial examples, a regular object implementing #value: will probably be better.
+Although using a block as handler is convenient, for non-trivial examples a regular object implementing #value: will probably be better.
 You can find such an implementation in ZnWebSocketEchoHandler.

 The current process (thread) as spawned by the server can be used freely by the handler code, for as long as the web socket connection lasts.
-The responsability for closing the connection lies with the handler, although a close from the other side will be handled correctly.
+The responsibility for closing the connection lies with the handler, although a close from the other side will be handled correctly.

 To test our echo service, you could connect to it using a client side web socket,